Bar Inventory Purchase Orders: Receiving Workflow for Bars

 Pour cost is the single number that tells you whether your bar is profitable or leaking money.
 Here is the formula, what a healthy range looks like, and what to do when yours is too high.

-Internal theft accounts for 35–40% of all bar shrinkage — and most of it comes from a handful of well-documented methods.
+Internal theft accounts for 35 to 40% of all bar shrinkage, and most of it comes from a handful of well-documented methods.
 Here is what each one looks like in your data.

 Hardware flow meters sound like a complete solution for bar loss prevention.
 But once you see the real cost breakdown and the coverage gap they leave, most bars find software-only inventory tracking is both cheaper and more comprehensive.